Fool that I am, I just realized the obvious: Check the web logs.

 - At 04:47 I visit the Indico login page, and click on

-.
+create one here.
 I fill in the captcha, and Indico sends the verification email.

 - At 04:54, I click on the verification link in the browser.
 That takes me to the captcha page again.